wppbav/developer.wppbav.com/docs/developer-tools/python/basic-usage.md

 across endpoints.

 Each endpoint supports different [included fields](/customizing/includes.md).
-Please read the main [BAV API documentation](/intro.md) for more info on the specific set of includes supported by each endpoint.
+Please read the [API documentation](/intro.md) for more info on the specific set of includes supported by each endpoint.

 ```py
 # will include info about the brand's company